-A VISIT to Point Levis, opposite Quebec, and especially to the three great military forts there already described, is exceedingly interesting.
-The Government Graving dock and the military camp at St. Joseph, a couple of miles to the eastward of the town. are also worth seeing, while within a short distance to the westward are the beautiful falls of the Etchemin and Chaudière rivers, and the very pretty frescoed handsome church of St. Romuald, or New Liverpool.
-The views of Levis are also magnificent.
+N VISIT to Point Lévis, opposite Quebec, and especially to the three great military forts there already described is exceedingly interesting.
+The Government Graving dock and the military camp at St. Joseph, a couple of miles to the eastward of the town, are also worth seeing, while within a short distance to the westward are the beautiful falls of the Etchemin and Chaudière rivers, and the very pretty frescoed and handsome church of St. Romuald, or New Liverpool.
+The views from Lévis are also magnificent.
 It was from its heights that the English bombarded Quebec in 1759 and it was down the valley of the Chaudière swarmed Arnold and his brave followers in 1775, and on the banks of the river they first looked upon the city which eventually proved their prison or their grave.
-The junction station of the Intercolonial, Quebec Central and Grand Trunk Railways is in the town of Levis, immediately opposite Quebec, and reached in a few minutes from the city by the
+The junction station of the Intercolonial, Quebec Central and Grand Trunk Railways is in the town of Lévis, immediately opposite Quebec, and reached in a few minutes from the city by the fine ferry over the St. Lawrence.